Divius/Divius.github.io/posts/ironic-denver-2019.rst

   single +2 approval for specs and/or documentation.
 Approving documentation cannot break anyone, and follow-ups are easy, so it seems a good idea.

-* Fascilitating deprecated feature removals can help clean up the code, and it can often be done by new contributors.
+* Facilitating deprecated feature removals can help clean up the code, and it can often be done by new contributors.
 We would like to maintain a list of what can be removed when, so that we don't forget it.